Jingy2000/CDEC-resolution/README.md

 ## Project Overview

-- Developed and evaluated two transformer-based approaches:
+- Developed and evaluated three transformer-based approaches:
-  1. **Fine-tuned BERT Classification Model**: Using BERT with a classification head to identify event coreference
+  1. **Fine-tuned BERT Classification Model**: Using ModernBERT with a classification head to identify event coreference
   2. **Instruction-tuned Language Model**: Leveraging Qwen2.5 with specialized instructions for the coreference task
+  3. **Reasoning-based Approach**: Using GRPO (Group Relative Policy Optimization) to train models for reasoning-based coreference resolution
 - Comprehensive evaluation metrics and analysis
 - Scalable pipeline for both training and inference